telus/tds-core/guide/design/iconography.md

 ### Dos

-* All icons should be interactive, except stop and warning icons
+* Make all icons interactive, except stop and warning icons
-* Icons should be accompanied with supportive text with the exception of the utility icons
+* Ensure all icons are accompanied by supportive text, with the exception of utility icons

 ### Don’ts